-- Masked LM Model: Mask a word in the middle of a sentence and have BERT predict the masked word - Openitive and negative labels.
+- Masked LM Model: Mask a word in the middle of a sentence and have BERT predict the masked word - Onext-sentence prediction: Predict the next sentence Use both positive and negative labels.
 How are these generated?

 BERT pre-training

 Two Tasks